pooley182/Plex-Meta-Manager-Wiki/MyAnimeList-Builders.md

 ## MyAnimeList ID
 Gets the anime specified by the MyAnimeList ID

 The expected input is a MyAnimeList ID.
-Multiple values are supported as either a list or a comma separated string.
+Multiple values are supported as either a list or a comma-separated string.

 ```yaml
 collections: